Mall De Goa

 Mall De Goa is a shopping mall in Porvorim in the Indian state of Goa.
 It is the largest shopping mall in Goa and was the second mall in the state after Caculo Mall in the capital Panaji.
 The mall was opened on 27 February 2016.
 It contains more than 82 retail outlets including food courts, restaurants, family entertainment zones and an INOX multiplex.

 The property is owned by Jai Bhuvan Group.
 The estimated cost for this project is nearly ₹100 crore.
 Mall De Goa was inaugurated at the hands of former Defence Minister and Chief Minister of Goa Manohar Parrikar on 27 February 2016.
 The mall is spread across 1,80,000 square feet.
 On 4 February 2017, DJ Aneesh Gera launched the 'Offersky App' on the Google Play Store which would enable the people to browse through different offers and other activities ongoing in the mall.

 Malls in Goa

 Specifically there are two malls in Goa, Mall De Goa and Caculo Mall.
-They provide the food, entertainment and much more for the people of Porvorim and Panaji respectively.